 Even though some hotels offer on-site car rentals, these cars are available at premium prices that are much higher than the airport rental locations.

-The plus side of renting is convenience, not sharing space with other passengers, being able to take longer car trips to, say, air boats or the coast, and managing your own child car seats.
+The plus side of renting is convenience, not sharing space with other passengers, being able to take longer car trips to, say, airboats or the coast, and managing your own child car seats.

-- Cons are that you may find that you do not need a car much, or you may need to navigate and deal with the stress of parking when you do drive.
+- Cons are that you may find that you do not need a car much, or you may need to navigate and deal with the stress of parking and/or traffic when you do drive.
 Watch out for tolls or parking fees at hotels and theme parks.

 Ride-Sharing Services